Steve Pearce (baseball): Pittsburgh Pirates

 Pearce signed with the New York Yankees on March 29, 2012.
 He played for the Triple-A Scranton/Wilkes-Barre Yankees, batting .318 in 53 games with 11 home runs and 30 RBIs.

 Baltimore Orioles

-On June 2, 2012, the Yankees traded Pearce to the Baltimore Orioles for cash considerations.
+On June 2, 2012, the Yankees sold Pearce to the Baltimore Orioles.
 He made his debut against the Tampa Bay Rays the following day, starting in right field and batting eighth.
 On June 14, he hit his first home run with the Orioles and recorded five RBIs.
 He and teammate Matt Wieters became the first pair of Orioles to both record five RBIs in the same game since Cal Ripken Jr. and Will Clark did it in 1999 at Turner Field against the Atlanta Braves.
 Pearce was designated for assignment on July 21.
 While with the 2012 Orioles, Pearce appeared in 28 games, batting .254 (18-for-71) with three home runs and 14 RBIs.